hello-ashleyintech/pos-app-for-orders/README.md

 ## Getting started

-To start, clone this repository locally onto your machine or download it as a .ZIP file.
+To start, fork it and then clone this repository locally onto your machine or download it as a .ZIP file.

 Once you have the repository on your machine, follow the steps to get started: